MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-sign-in-sign-out.md

 #Customer intent: As a dev, devops, I want to learn how to add sign-in and sign-out with email one-time passcode or username and password in iOS app by using native authentication.
 ---

-# Tutorial: Add sign-in in iOS app by using native authentication
+# Tutorial: Add sign-in and sign-out in iOS app by using native authentication

 This tutorial demonstrates how to sign-in and sign-out a user with email one-time passcode or username and password in your iOS mobile app by using native authentication.